pakinsa/DevOps_Project/13.Ansible Dynamic Assignments (Include) and Community Roles/Readme.md

     mv mysql nginx  : rename a directory from mysql to nginx

-We renamed those installed role directories above to mysql, nginx_lb, apache_webs respectively for the following reasons:
+We created those those new role directories above to mysql, nginx, apache respectively for the following reasons:

 1. To organize your roles into subfolders based on their functionality or purpose.
 2. To customize the role configuration or behavior without modifying the original source code.